 The Never Say "Die" portion comes from the fact that Sumo aimed for these games to be family-friendly.
 (This is now Hilarious in Hindsight, as the last Curien Mansion track in All-Stars Racing is called "Deadly Route."
 An achievement exists in Transformed, though, called "House Party of the Dead")

 The Getting Crap Past the Radar bit is because HOTD is Banned In Germany.
 They didn't feel like making a special localization just for the Germans, so...
 (Plus, they did not want to mention the real name of an M-rated game in an E10+ rated game.)

-No Export for You: Superstars Tennis and All-Stars Racing never received a Japanese release; Transformed is only getting one because Sega noticed the high Japanese import rates for All-Stars Racing.
+No Export for You: Superstars Tennis and All-Stars Racing never received a Japanese release.
+Transformed was originally stated to get one because Sega noticed the high Japanese import rates for All-Stars Racing.
 However, the silence on such a release since then has been mute.